CSCfi/hpc-containers/index.md

 | `%runscript`, `%startscript` | `CMD`, `ENTRYPOINT` | Avoid using runscripts.
 Instead, use `apptainer exec` to explictly run commands. |

 It is best to avoid other keywords to keep containers simple and easier to convert to OCI container definitions which we discuss later.
-We can build apptainer containers using `apptainer build` We can build containers using `docker build` and `podman build`.
+We can build apptainer containers using `apptainer build`.
+We can build containers using `docker build` and `podman build`.

 Install software into `/opt` or `/usr/local` and make it world-readable.